SirRmelTheThird/HyperJump/README.md

         +supports(rule) boolean
         +decorate(movement, rule) Movement
     }
+    class PlayerSelector {
+        <<interface>>
+        +getCurrentPlayer() Player
+        +next()
+        +hasTakenATurn()
+    }
+    class RoundRobinPlayerSelector {
+        +getCurrentPlayer() Player
+        +next()
+        +hasTakenATurn()
+    }

-    RandomRuleSelection ..|> RuleSelectionStrategy : implements
+    RuleSelectionStrategy <|..
+RandomRuleSelection : implements
-    FixedRuleSelection ..|> RuleSelectionStrategy : implements
+    RuleSelectionStrategy <|..
+FixedRuleSelection : implements
-    TeleportVariation ..|> MovementDecoratorStrategy : implements
+    MovementDecoratorStrategy <|..
+TeleportVariation : implements
-    ExactEndVariation ..|> MovementDecoratorStrategy : implements
+    MovementDecoratorStrategy <|..
+ExactEndVariation : implements
-    HitVariation ..|> MovementDecoratorStrategy : implements
+    MovementDecoratorStrategy <|..
+HitVariation : implements
+    PlayerSelector <|..
+RoundRobinPlayerSelector : implements
 ```

-`RuleSelectionStrategy` allows the algorithm for choosing which rules are active to vary independently — `RandomRuleSelection` shuffles and picks a random subset, while `FixedRuleSelection` uses a predetermined list. `MovementDecoratorStrategy` works similarly for applying rules to movement: each strategy declares which rule type it supports via `supports()` and knows how to wrap the current movement with the correct decorator via `decorate()`.
+Three separate strategy hierarchies are used. `RuleSelectionStrategy` controls which rules are active for a session — `RandomRuleSelection` picks a random subset while `FixedRuleSelection` uses a predetermined list. `MovementDecoratorStrategy` controls how each rule is applied to the movement pipeline, with each implementation knowing which rule it supports and how to decorate it. `PlayerSelector` controls turn order, with `RoundRobinPlayerSelector` cycling through players in sequence.

 ---